nikhil777jais/ProtivitiTest/README.md

 - **Entity Framework Core:** The ORM tool for data access and manipulation.
 - **AutoMapper:** Simplifies object-to-object mapping.

-## Getting Started
+## Getting Started - ProtivitiTest.WebAPI

-To get started with the Academy Portal project, follow these steps:
+To get started with the ProtivitiTest.WebAPI  project, follow these steps:

 1. Clone the repository: